Anita Hill Says Kavanaugh Accuser Hearing 'Cannot Be Fair'

 She says she doesn't regret it.

-"Yes, it is true that it's redefined my life in many ways," Hill says, "but in the end I still have the power to define who I am and what my life stands for."
+"Yes, it is true that it's redefined my life in many ways," Hill says, "but in the end, I still have the power to define who I am and what my life stands for."

 The allegations by Hill and Ford both concern incidents that they said happened years prior to Thomas' and Kavanaugh's nominations.
 But Hill argues that for a Supreme Court nominee with a potential life term, incidents long past must be weighed.